 Girl Geek Scotland (GGS) has been developing and delivering exceptional educational and networking experiences for women in Digital Technologies since 2008.

 We see the engagement of women in technology as being critical to the competitiveness of this sector, and to the development of our economy.
-As such we keep abreast of the research in this sector (e.g. the work coming out of Clayman Institute at Stanford, gender and cultural studies such as the research by Deborah Tannen. and leaders in industry and popular culture such as Dawn Forsters “Lean Out”), and have engaged with EU research and policy development through public engagement at National and International conferences (e.g. Winnet8 2010), as well as the recent research “Tackling the Technology Gender Gap Together” carried out by Napier University in 2016.
+As such we keep abreast of the research in this sector and leaders in industry.
+We have engaged with EU research and policy development through public engagement at National and International conferences.

 This experience means that we have developed a good deal of expertise in developing the context and content for women in Digital Technology and especially those in the startup community.
 Our community includes Developers at the hard end of the spectrum, but also associated roles from across the technology sector, including softer skills.
 Our mission to support a broad spectrum, and include creative skillsets, is useful as a marketing strategy to women who tend to identify as creative; in developing the sharing of knowledge across a broad spectrum of interests; in encouraging women from different career backgrounds to understand the breadth of roles available, and to encourage more engagement of women in startup initiatives.

-We have a good reputation across the entire ecosystem.
+We have an incredible network across the entire ecosystem.
 We have developed strong relationships with many universities, startup incubators, public sector organisations SMEs, corporates, 3rd sector and charitable organisations.
-We are well known to the many meetups that are now available and contribute to the techinscot-organisers mailing list, a subgroup for leaders of meetups, where we share best practice.